Bizarre Ride II the Pharcyde: Lyrical content

 Much of the album's acclaim was due to the eccentric, comedic content provided by the four emcees, who were described as a "pack of class clowns set loose in a studio" by Rolling Stone.
 The album's wacky storytelling and light-hearted playfulness provided an alternative to the pessimistic, hardcore hip hop that had ruled the scene at the time.
 Due to its light lyrical content, the album has been described as an extension of the "Daisy Age", established by De La Soul and the Native Tongues Posse.
 AllMusic described the group's rapping as "amazing", and stated, "The L.A.-based quartet introduced listeners to an uproarious vision of earthy hip-hop informed by P-Funk silliness and an everybody-on-the-mic street-corner atmosphere that highlights the incredible rapping skills of each member."
 Instead of focusing on the troubles of the inner city, the quartet use their verses to provide humorous first-person narratives, with varying topics.
 On the album opener "Oh Shit", SlimKid, Imani and Fatlip trade embarrassing tales about drunken antics, unusual sex partners and transsexuals.
 SlimKid, Imani and guest rapper Buckwheat use the song "On the DL" to vent personal stories that they'd like to be kept "on the down-low", with topics including masturbation and murder.
 On the single "4 Better or 4 Worse", Fatlip dedicates an entire verse to prank calling, in which the rapper spouts insane and psychotic threats while a confused female victim continually threatens to call the police.
 The group's debut single "Ya Mama", described by the Rolling Stone Album Guide as the album's most memorable track, calling it a "marathon game of the dozens", sees the four rappers trading comical insults towards each other's mothers.

-An online reviewer comments on the group's humorous rapping style:

 While the majority of the album has a focus on comedic stories, the song "Officer" touches on the topic of racial profiling.
-"Otha Fish" finds the group rising up and moving on from their past hang-ups as described in the previous track, "Passing Me By", the album's hit single.
+"Otha Fish" finds the group rising up and moving on from their past hang-ups as described in the previous track, "Passin' Me By", the album's hit single.
 On the song, the four recount heartbreaking tales of school-boy crushes that had eluded them.
-Their mix of humor and social insight was one factor in the album's acclaim.
-An editorial reviewer comments on the group's unique style: